hansschuijff/Genesis-Connect-for-Woothemes-Sensei/readme.txt

 There are no settings and no settings screen.
 You would have to change the code directly in the source.

 == Changelog ==

+= 1.2.1 =

+* Disabled forced layouts, since it only partly works and overrules user settings.
+* added custom templates for all sensei pages, so it actually uses the genesis framework (wat it didn't)
+* insert the sidebar using genesis_get_sidebar(), so it will respect the genesis layout settings

 = 1.2.0 =